 And early in the morning when I’m still asleep

-You sit upon your throne making grown men weep,
+You sit upon your throne making grown men weep, with boredom

 Writing about his surroundings was becoming a staple of Steve’s lyrics.
 This trend began with ‘Disenchanted’ on Heyday and continued with ‘NSEW’ on Starfish.
 He seemed disillusioned with his lot.
 ‘Pharaoh’ was a message directed towards the music industry itself.
 He seemed confused, pulled in different directions between dark moody music and pop.
 There was also the added pressure of being the lead singer and delivering as a front man.
 Then there was the record company and the management pressure to succeed, to sell records.
 His head was in the clouds but his feet were stuck under the record company desk.
 Tethered, unable to break free to live out his stoner, sci-fi fantasy where elaborate and impossible worlds were inhabited by strange men and women and fantastic beasts that somehow spoke a language that we could all understand; a fantasy world that we could believe in.
 He seemed hindered, unable to choose his subject.
 Which world should he be writing about – the world of reality or that of the imagination?
 The words seemed to jump back and forth between dimensions.
 Drugs were a trampoline that threw you one minute into a twin mooned green-skied sunset and the next into a lawyer’s office on Wilshire Boulevard.
 This duality could confuse the listener.
 Other bands had managed to be half weird and half commercial, The Cure for example, but we couldn’t quite get the weird OR the commercial right.
 We had the songs, the imagination and the musical ability but no one seemed to quite know how to tap it, bottle it and sell it to the masses.
 Consequently we were doomed to be a cult band forever.
 A band you either loved or didn’t know.
 We were on the periphery of commercialism but equally too oblique to seduce the casual listener.
 Not fitting in either world is both a blessing and a curse and from the beginning we were an indie band on a major label, a rock band with pop hits, a pop band with long instrumental passages.
 Good looking and intensely serious.